 MSC and Costa usually do not post their cruise schedules until a year in advance.

-However, most other lines have all their cruises scheduled two years in advance.
+However, most other lines have all their cruises scheduled two years in advance, so click here to view the cruises that are available in 2020.

 Not finding what you’re looking for?
-We’re experts who have cruised to Russia!
-Call or email us for help!
+We’re experts who have cruised to Russia! contact us for assistance!